danparaska/candi-examples/README.md

 # candi-examples

+This repository contains examples of CANDI-AED simulations.

-Start with the folder '1_simple_example' to ensure that the workflow is set up correctly.
-When that is completed, follow the examples in '2_parameter_adjustments' to learn some of the key parameters, variables and boundary conditions.
+The first folder, '1_simple_example', is designed to ensure that the workflow is set up correctly.
+This example is not related to a specific study site.

+The second folder, '2_parameter_adjustments', contains steps to learn some of the key parameters, variables and boundary conditions.